 May the Fourth is taken from the benediction “May the Force be with you” made famous in the Star Wars film series.
 This pun intended holiday seems to have first been celebrated in the Toronto Underground Cinema in 2011.
 However, the use of this phrase predates this going back to the day in 1979 when Margaret Thatcher, Britain’s first woman prime minister was elected.
 The Conservative party, upon the occasion of her officially becoming Prime Minister on May 4th, took out a half-page newspaper ad in the London Evening News that said:

 “May the Fourth be with you, Maggie.
 Congratulations.”

-Now that Disney owns the Star Wars franchise, there will be a large celebration at Walt Disney World’s Hollywood Studios this year.
+Now that Disney owns the Star Wars franchise, buying Lucasfilm for a mere $4B, it has become a real event.
+Of course, this is not a shameless commercialization of the holiday, although they do discount Star Wars merchandise on this day, along with many other merchants.
+There will be a large celebration at Walt Disney World’s Hollywood Studios again this year.

 Bill Petro, your friendly neighborhood historian